DiffusionPDE: Generative PDE-Solving Under Partial Observation: Overview

 \section{Overview}

-In this supplementary material, we provide detailed additional content that complements the main paper.
-Section \ref{sec:data_generation} elaborates on the implementation of our data generation process.
-Section \ref{sec:weights} includes the detailed implementation of our sampling progress, while Section \ref{sec:prediction} delves into the reductions in error achieved by integrating PDE loss.
-Section \ref{sec:all-sparse} includes comprehensive visual results for both forward and inverse computations using sparse observations, not featured in the main text.
-In Section \ref{sec:all-full}, we discuss results from full observation scenarios for all methods.
-Section~\ref{sec:partialinput} justifies our choice of training the baselines on complete observation data.
-To evaluate the stability of DiffusionPDE, Section \ref{sec:sd} includes the standard deviation of DiffusionPDE, and Section \ref{sec:robust} examines the robustness of our DiffusionPDE model against random noise or different observation locations.
-Section \ref{sec:different_num_obs} explores the effects of varying observation numbers on result accuracy, providing a deeper understanding of our model's performance under different conditions.
-Finally, Section \ref{sec:different-resolution} studies the performance of DiffusionPDE across different resolutions.
+In this supplementary material, we provide additional details to complement the main paper.
+Section \ref{sec:data_generation} elaborates on the data generation process.
+Section \ref{sec:weights} outlines the sampling implementation, and Section \ref{sec:prediction} highlights error reductions achieved by integrating PDE loss.
+Section \ref{sec:all-sparse} presents comprehensive visual results for both forward and inverse computations using sparse observations, which are not included in the main text.
+In Section \ref{sec:all-full}, we discuss results from full observation scenarios across all methods.
+Section \ref{sec:partialinput} justifies our decision to train the baselines on complete observation data, while Section \ref{sec:baseline-optimization} shows results from optimized baseline methods.
+Section \ref{sec:sd} and \ref{sec:runtime} provide standard deviation and runtime analyses, and Section \ref{sec:robust} examines the model's robustness against random noise and varying observation locations, as well as the stochasticity of the model.
+Section \ref{sec:different_num_obs} and \ref{sec:different-resolution} explores how different observation numbers and resolutions affect result accuracy, offering further insight into the model's performance under varying conditions.
+Lastly, Section \ref{sec:other-baseline} compares DiffusionPDE with additional baseline methods, including RBF kernel and U-Net.